 Consequences involve depriving students of things they want and/or making them experience something they don't want.
 Consequences take the form of (a) removal/deprivation (e.g., loss of privileges, removal from an activity), (b) reprimands (e.g., public censure), (c) reparations (e.g., to compensate for losses caused by misbehavior), and (d) recantations (e.g., apologies, plans for avoiding future problems).
 For instance, teachers commonly deal with acting out behavior by removing a student from an activity.
 To the teacher, this step (often described as "time out") may be a logical way to stop the student from disrupting others by isolating him or her, or the logic may be that the student needs a cooling off period.
-It may be reasoned that (a) by misbehaving the student likes the activity) and (b) the loss will lead to improved behavior in order to avoid future deprivation.
+It may be reasoned that (a) by misbehaving the student has shown s/he does not deserve the privilege of participating (assuming the student likes the activity) and (b) the loss will lead to improved behavior in order to avoid future deprivation.
 Students seldom perceive "time out" in this way.
-Neither do those of us who are concerned about re-engaging students in classroom learning as the best way to reduce misbehavior.
+Neither do those of us who are concerned about reengaging students in classroom learning as the best way to reduce misbehavior.